Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 For example, researchers have found that many protein powders contain harmful heavy metals such as lead, arsenic, cadmium, and mercury.

 There was also evidence of pesticides and other harmful substances that have been linked to diseases such as cancer.

 Many protein powders also contain a high amount of sugars and/ or artificial sweeteners, which are not optimal for your teen’s health.

 In addition to this, the consumption of a whey protein powder in particular can cause gastrointestinal discomfort in some people, and the lack of fiber found in protein powder could lead to further digestive issues such as gas and constipation.

 4. Over Consuming Protein Powder While Neglecting Whole Food Protein

-Read our article on 30 Ways To Increase Protein Without Protein Powder for tips.
+- Related Article: 30 Ways To Increase Protein Without Protein Powder

 Reasons Why Teens Should or Shouldn’t Take Protein Powder